rdalen/Boxify/docs/pcb-library.md

 > **PCB Library variables describe the PCB; PS Enclosure variables describe the enclosure.**

-Please note: PCB thickness is defined in the Variable Studio under **General Settings**.
+Please note: PCB thickness is defined in the Variable Studio **General Settings**.
 It is not part of the PCB Library configuration table.

 The PCB Library configuration table defines the PCB type and its mechanical interface. `pcbThickness` is a general PCB property used by Boxify when positioning the PCB and KiCad STEP geometry.